Arturia-Pendragon-Iris/HorusEye_XRT_Restoration/README.md

 ```
 https://huggingface.co/spaces/Altoia/HorusEye
 ```
 Feel free to upload a .dcm file with 512×512 size and see the denoising results.
-Here we provide three visualization CT windows, as lung window ([-1000, 600]), the mediastinal window ([-200, 300]), and the abdomen window ([-160, 240]).
+Here we recommand three visualization CT windows, as lung window ([-1000, 600]), the mediastinal window ([-200, 300]), and the abdomen window ([-160, 240]).

 Note: The GUI is established based on the KAUST Ibex server.
 If there is any problem with the GUI due to the disconnection with the Ibex server, please email yuetan.chu@kaust.edu.sa.
 We will try to reconnect to the server or open a new address for the GUI.